PoroCoco/Lightup-Game/README.md

 # **Lightup Craft**
-This is a small one player style puzzle game, it was made with minecraft textures in mind. made by Taif Aabo-Aljaloo and Louis Pyrondet.
+This is a small one player style puzzle game, it was made with minecraft textures in mind. made by Taif Aabo-Aljaloo and Louis Peyrondet.

 ## Game Rules